 Bob Benson is a Fellow with Cutter Consortium's Business Technology & Digital Transformation Strategies practice.
-He is also a Principal with The Beta Group.
 Mr. Benson applies more than 40 years of academic and corporate experience to assist companies and government agencies in understanding the business value of IT, strategic and financial IT management, strategic IT planning, effective IT application development, and IT governance.
-He has written more than 100 Cutter Consortium E-Mail Advisors on business technology strategy and IT governance as well as additional Executive Reports, Updates, and Cutter journals.
+He has written more than 100 Cutter Consortium Advisors on business technology strategy and IT governance as well as additional Executive Reports, Updates, and Cutter journal articles.
 Mr. Benson has consulted for and conducted workshops with Cutter clients in the US, Mexico, and Poland.

 Mr. Benson has been instrumental in the development of portfolio management methods and strategic and financial management methodologies based on Information Economics used by companies and consulting organizations around the world.
 He has conducted executive seminars and management courses on these subjects and has consulted with over 100 companies and organizations in 20 countries.